City: Cusco, Mountains // Activities: Trekking //

 - Personal medicine, medicine for altitude sickness (such as Coramina, Aspirina, Diamox, Sorojchi, Acetazolamida) and Anti Blister Gel to avoid getting blisters on your feet and being unable to continue your trek.

-- Digital Camera with an external memory (2-4 Gb) (optional)
+- Digital Camera with an external memory (optional)

 - Swiss army knife

-- Water bottle made of flexible plastic (from Platypus, this type of bottle is very easy to carry and does not take up a lot of space; the provider will be refilling water throughout all of the trek.)
+- Water bottle made of flexible plastic (from Platypus, this type of bottle is very easy to carry and does not take up a lot of space; the operator will be refilling water throughout the trek.)

 Terms of Reservation:

 - It is necessary to book this trek in advance, as it has a limited capacity of 500 people per day divided into 2 seperate times.
-The first group starts the trek at 7:00 am and the second group at 10:00 am; with 200 people in each group.
+The first group starts the trek at 7:00 am and the second group at 10:00 am.

 - Going up Huayna Picchu will take between 45 minutes to 1 hour.
 The trail is narrow but safe.
 The view is amazing.
 You will see a panoramic view of Machu Picchu, the Sun Gate, the Urubamba Valley, and the Urubamba River.
-If however, there is no availability for the mountain Huayna Picchu the operator can consider Machu Picchu Mountain, which is also impressive for its' location.
+If however, there is no availability for Huayna Picchu the operator can consider Machu Picchu Mountain, which is also impressive.

 Keep in mind that the trekking up to the mountain is not suggested for people with problems with vertigo or who are afraid of heights.